tandrasfay/recent-quakes/README.md

 the bounding box around the location (e.g. the whole state) where the quakes occured?

+**The duty of the Visualizer is to refactor the hard-coded values out of the program and instead parameterize the function so that for any list of earthquakes in a particular region (i.e. California) it will generate a map showing the correct location.** Instead of including the lat/lon bounding box values in the body of the program you might consider storing that data in some format on disk and read it back into the program as a dataframe to pass to the function as a parameter.

 Also plot the quakes so we can see the magnitude and depth of each dot instead of the way they are plotted now which only shows the location;
 all the dots are the same color and the same size, but could be varied